chwar/XRUI/Documentation/index.md

 - The `Anchor Panel To Camera` property makes the panel follow the gaze of the camera, with a slight delay.
 - The `Camera Follow Threshold` property defines the minimum distance that needs to be between the panel and the camera gaze before the panel recenters itself.
 - The `Custom Panel Dimensions` overrides the size of the panel, which is otherwise calculated from the ratio of the width and height of the UI element defined in the USS sheet.
-- The `Custom Panel Position` property sets the panel to the specified position in world coordinates.
-This is overriden if the `Anchor Panel To Camera` checkbox is checked.
 - The `Panel Scale` property lets you alter the scale of the panel.
 By default, the size of panels tend towards one world space unit.

 ## XRUI Grid System